readysteadywebsites/Extra-Styling-for-MemberPress/README.md

 == Changelog ==

+= 1.0.4 =
+* Fix for coupon button not staying full width.
+Added additional checkbox to switch coupon button back to a standard link.
 = 1.0.3 =
 * Styling fix for 1.9.10 version of MemberPress password show/hide field = 1.0.2 =